Nikhita28/ChillZone/README.md

 - CSS
 - JavaScript
 - Bootstrap
--

 ## Future Prospects
 - New games in the Let's Play section
-- Add more fun ways to relax
+- Add more fun ways to relax<br/>
-It's all upto your creativity.
-Feel free to create issues and contribute to this repository.
+<p>It's all upto your creativity.
+Feel free to create issues and contribute to this repository.</p>

 ## Getting Started